The Smashing Machine (2025 film)

-The Smashing Machine is a 2025 American biographical sports drama film written, directed, produced, and edited by Benny Safdie.
-It stars Dwayne Johnson as former amateur wrestler and MMA fighter Mark Kerr, alongside Emily Blunt as Kerr's girlfriend Dawn Staples, with Ryan Bader, Bas Rutten and Oleksandr Usyk in supporting roles.
+The Smashing Machine is a 2025 American biographical sports drama film, written and directed by Benny Safdie.
+It stars Dwayne Johnson as American combat sportsman Mark Kerr, alongside Emily Blunt as Kerr's girlfriend, with supporting roles from Ryan Bader, Bas Rutten and Oleksandr Usyk.

-The Smashing Machine had its world premiere in the main competition of the 82nd Venice International Film Festival on September 1, 2025, where it won the Silver Lion.
-It was released in the United States by A24 on October 3 and received generally positive reviews from critics, with Johnson's performance receiving praise.
-The film grossed $21 million against a $50 million budget.
+The Smashing Machine premiered at the 82nd Venice International Film Festival on September 1, 2025, where it won the Silver Lion.
+It was released in the United States on October 3 by A24, and received generally positive reviews from critics.
+The film was a box office bomb, grossing $21 million against a $50 million budget.
+It was nominated for Best Makeup and Hairstyling at the 98th Academy Awards.
+At the 83rd Golden Globe Awards, Johnson was nominated for Best Actor and Blunt was nominated for Best Supporting Actress.